ukhanoff/AndroidSortAnimation/README.md

 # AndroidSortAnimation

 Small App to visualize bubble sort algorithm.
+This App is no more than test assignment which just demonstrates how to work with animations, views etc.

 ## VideoDemo